-Some tell us that getting locked up in anxiety and frustration is a sure sign that we still believe we are a separate fraction of life.
-And so, in wanting to be free of those uncomfortable feelings, we inadvertently begin judging ourself for being such a failure, that for all our seeking we still don’t get it, that we’ll never get it, that everyone else gets it but us; we judge ourself for having judged ourself which is only more judgment, or resist our mental resistance which is only more resistance, or else we deny that these feelings are even happening, wearing instead a glowing spiritual smile to hide all the inner turmoil.
+Some tell us that getting locked up in anxiety and frustration is a sure sign that we still believe we are separated off from life.
+And so, in wanting to be free of those uncomfortable feelings, we inadvertently begin judging ourself for being such a failure, and that for all our seeking we still don’t get it, that we’ll never get it, that everyone else gets it but us.
+We may then judge ourself for having judged ourself, which is only more judgment; or we resist our mental resistance which is only more resistance; or else we deny that these feelings are even happening, wearing instead a glowing spiritual smile to hide all the inner turmoil.
 What a mess!

 Others tell us that ‘this is it’, that ‘everything is awareness’, that all our anxiety and frustration is simply life happening.
 This can bring a great sigh of relief and a seeming magical end to all those brutal self recriminations.
-But again, as time goes on, we find ourself still longing for more, still suffering in those old familiar ways, for the deep feeling that we are separate from life remains intact, only now dressed up and masquerading in non duality clothing, pulling out the trump card of ‘everything is awareness’ to win any argument, the ultimate justification for all our fear based reacting.
+But again, as time goes on, we find ourself still longing for more, still suffering in those old familiar ways.
+For the deep feeling that we are separate from life remains intact, only now dressed up and masquerading in spiritual clothing, pulling out the trump card of ‘everything is awareness’ to win any argument – the ultimate justification for all our fear based reacting.

-Our thought stream is such a slippery character that it can quickly hijack any new insight we might glean, and non duality is not immune.
-We can read all the books, visit all the teachers and build a beautiful conceptual structure of what it’s all about, but until we are willing to explore that obscure world of our feelings, of our sense of vulnerability, then the psychological suffering continues to torment us.
+Our thought stream is such a slippery character that it can quickly hijack any new insight we might glean, and non-duality is not immune.
+We can read all the books, visit all the teachers and build a beautiful conceptual structure of what it’s all about, but until we are willing to explore that murky world of our feelings, of our sense of vulnerability, then the psychological suffering continues to torment us.

-But what if we courageously fall into that fear, courageously feel the explosion of energy, the waves of hot/icy, dense emotion, feel the heartbeat thumping louder and faster, the heaviness of the breath, can we even see the exquisite beauty in that powerful energetic dance?
+Can we courageously fall into that fear?
+Courageously feel the explosion of energy, the waves of hot/icy, dense emotion?
+Feel the heartbeat thumping louder and faster, the heaviness of the breath?
+Can we even see the exquisite beauty in that powerful energetic dance?

-And as we naturally lose interest in all the mental resisting, the peace inherent in our being begins to pervade our daily experience, deepening and enriching, unlocking and enlivening our character, our relationships, our lives.
+As we naturally lose interest in all the mental resisting, the peace inherent in our being begins to pervade our daily experience; deepening and enriching, unlocking and enlivening our character, our relationships, our lives.